Clinical Trial Opportunity - Sites Across Canada

 The CALM Study

-A Randomized Placebo-Controlled Trial of Sertraline vs. Placebo in the Treatment of Anxiety in Children and AdoLescents with NeurodevelopMental
+in the Treatment of Anxiety in Children and AdoLescents with NeurodevelopMental

 The CALM Study is a placebo-controlled clinical trial testing sertraline (an SSRI) to reduce anxiety.
 Participants will be monitored with bloodwork for safety and smartwatch technology to assess changes over time.